DRiP-project/template-research-project/Research.idea.md

 ==_CheckList example: ==
 =A framework for testing, including categorization of different test types
 -A way to elicit tests from users
--Software that makes the whole process easy=
+-Software that makes the whole process easy==

 ## How do I know if I solved it?